KTH/devops-course/contributions/presentation/week9-other/kalzi/README.md

 ## Description

 Dynatrace is a one of solutions to handle monitoring.
-Because DevOps is becoming more complex, we need AI-powered, full stack and completely automated.
+Because DevOps is becoming more complex, we need an AI-powered, full stack and completely automated tool.
 Dynatrace is one of the powerful solutions that provides answers, not just data.
 I will attempt to explain the importance of monitoring in DevOps and present an overview of Dynatrace, show why it is a good tool to use and how implement it to a project.